 We all have different personalities, differing styles of communication, and different outlooks on where we actually sit in the team, in life and in ourselves.

-This is generally a main cause of conflict in teams.
+This is generally the main cause of conflict in teams.

 How we make decisions, what influences us as individuals, our moral compass, and how we prefer to interact with others, are all factors that can be better understood, managed and sometimes even influenced with greater knowledge and appreciation of those members of our team.